YouKnow74/StadiumSpotter-FE/README.md

 ### Necessary Deliverables

-- Projects are due on Thursday, 04th of Jan, 2024 at 09.30am!
+- Projects are due on Thursday, 28th of Jan, 2024!
 - You have to fill the [Google Sheet] with you name, github link and deployed link.
 - A **15~20 minute presentation** in which you answer the following questions:
   - What is the application about?